amackera/mackeracher.com/content/md/pages/about.md

 [re-frame](https://github.com/day8/re-frame), and
 [polylith](https://github.com/polyfy/polylith).

-Here you can find a collection of my recent writings, links to my recent projects, and ways to contact me.
-Please don't be shy!
+Here you can find a collection of any of my recent writings and links to my recent projects.
+You can contact me at anson [at] mackeracher.com.

 I'm not looking for any employment opportunities or consulting engagements at this time, thanks!